-The tours are limited to just 18 guests along with two well qualified guides (Jerry and Carol Saber).
-The November 2013 tour has been cancelled.
-The March 2014 trip was sold out in July 2013.
-You can also send an email indicating you are interested in joining our November 2014 Tour or March 2015 Tour.
+The tours are limited to just 18 guests along with two well qualified guides.
+The minimum number is 10 where there will be just one guide.
+Please send an email indicating your interest in joining one of our tours.
 Since there is a limit of just 18 guests on each tour, we need to hear from you before these trips are sold out.
 Just drop an email to email@example.com.

 Carol and Jerry Saber at Kinkakuji in Kyoto Kimono show in Kyoto Todaiji & feeding sacred deer in Nara